DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 -   The billing journal proposal end date controls the billing being generated.
 -   If the client has not been billed before, then the billing will be generated from the start day on the billing schedule to the end date on the billing proposal.
--   If the client has been billed before, then there will be a ‘Last run date’ om the billing schedule line.
+-   If the client has been billed before, then there will be a ‘Last run date’ on the billing schedule line.
 The billing proposal will generate fees from the day after the ‘Last run date’ to the end date on the billing proposal.
 -   There are multiple billing proposal options:

     **Billing journal proposal** – used to generate billing up to a specified date for a specified client(s) or service(s) from the billing schedule lines.